All Products

 Important

-Custom rules that use the logical operators are considered advanced rules.
+Protection rules of the custom rule module that contain the logical operators are considered advanced rules.
 The billing rules of advanced rules are different from the billing rules of basic rules.
 For more information, see Billable items.

 Body Parameter

-The names of the parameters in the request body.
-For example, if the request body contains a=1&b=2, a and b are parameter names.
+The name of a parameter in the request body.
+For example, if the request body contains the string a=1&b=2, a and b are parameter names.
+When you use this field, the match content must be longer than four characters for the rule to detect traffic correctly.

 Important